What are Carpet Beetles? Signs You Have Them & How to Get Rid of Them

 Adult beetles actively seek out food sources in these preferred places before they lay their eggs.
 Consequently, many beetle infestations start in attics or other dark, out-of-the-way places.

 Beetle larvae tend to feed on places where predators won’t notice them, such as undersides or beneath folds.
 Like bed bugs, carpet beetles tend to be so small that they’re quite difficult to notice.
 Some infestations begin after homeowners accidentally bring a beetle inside on a fabric garment.

 How can I prevent carpet beetle infestations?

-Carpet beetles are attracted to loose, easily consumed food sources.
+Carpet beetles are attracted to easily consumed food sources.
 Although they can chew through whole fabric, they’re more likely to seek out damaged or torn fabrics.
 They’re particularly prone to eating lint, dust, hairballs, damaged furniture, and dead insects.
-Cleaning up the debris that attracts carpet beetles is the single best way to prevent them.
-Regularly vacuum, sweep, and dust, especially in areas where carpet beetle infestations seem likely (such as your attic).

 Here’s how to keep carpet beetles out of your home: